 California employers are now required under Assembly Bill 1825 (AB 1825) to provide sexual harassment training for their supervisors, as part of a statewide effort to educate businesses about the issue of sexual harassment.

-The mandate that went into effect on January 1, 2005, that requires employers with 50 or more employees to provide training and education on sexual harassment for supervisors every two years.
+The mandate went into effect on January 1, 2005 and requires employers with 50 or more employees to provide training and education on sexual harassment for supervisors every two years.
 It was introduced by Assemblywoman Sarah Reyes, D-Fresno, California.

 Employers have twelve months to implement the requirement that is being welcomed by civil rights enforcement officials and human resource experts across the state.
 As part of the new California law, the two hours of training must include practical information on the laws against sexual harassment and on remedies for victims.